An exploration of low crossing and chiral cosmetic bands with grid diagrams: Appendix by Kazuhiro Ichihara, In Dae Jong, Masakazu Teragaito: Chirally cosmetic bandings on knots and

 We here give a graphical explanation of why the knots $7_3$ and $8_8$ admit chirally cosmetic bandings.
 Such a banding on $7_3$ is found in this paper and that on $8_8$ was discovered in \cite{noteband_vaz} via computer-aided explorations.
 Therefore, it was not immediately clear why such bandings occur.
 Also our method can be applied to the banding on the knot $5_1$ given in \cite{zekovic}, although another visual explanation was already provided in \cite{ichiharajongtaniyama}.

 We consider a knot diagram as shown in Figure~\ref{appfig:1}.
-The rectangular box $R$ represents a 2-string tangle inserted there.
+The rectangular box $R$ represents a 2-string tangle inserted there, and $R^*$ denotes the mirror image of the tangle $R$.
 We assume that the tangle $R$ admits a reflection symmetry along the vertical axis; that is, $R \cong \reflectbox{$R$}$.

 The diagram of a chirally cosmetic banding on $7_3m$ shown in Figure 5 can be transformed into the diagram in which the box $R$ represents a tangle consisting of three half-twists as shown in Figure~\ref{appfig:1}.
 Similarly, the knots $5_1$ and $8_8$ are obtained by replacing $R$ with the respective tangles shown on the right side of Figure~\ref{appfig:1}.